max-baumann/shred/README.md

 4. Hammer the server with parallel requests
 5. Call it “research”

-Congratulations.
-You invented **being a jerk**.

-S.H.R.E.D. exists so you can:
-- Stop scraping live sites like a raccoon in a datacenter
-- Stop pretending “but it’s just metadata” makes it okay
-- Stop wasting bandwidth, goodwill, and karma

 Wikipedia already publishes **compressed dumps**.
 They are **meant** to be used.
 Use them.
 Like an adult.